 - Product reviews: These are social proof to show Amazon users that your product is of high quality.
 Getting these reviews isn’t easy for a new seller.
 That’s where using an automated feedback service helps to remove the hassle.
 You can use templates to help give yourself a competitive edge.

 - Product rating: To ensure you consistently receive high product ratings, make sure you accurately describe your product.
-You need to consistently receive 4 and 5 star reviews, as Amazon won’t rank a poorly rated product high in the search results.
+You need to consistently receive 4 and 5-star reviews, as Amazon won’t rank a poorly rated product high in the search results.
 If you receive negative or neutral reviews, check to see if they are within Amazon guidelines.
 If, for instance, a buyer leaves seller feedback as a product review, you can ask that Amazon review remove it.

-Since you cannot directly control the product reviews and product rating, you must pay attention to the other areas and optimize them as well as you can without keyword stuffing.
-You have some indirect influence over the product reviews and rating in the sense that you control product quality, which influences reviews and ratings.
+Since you cannot directly control the product reviews and product ratings, you must pay attention to the other areas and optimize them as well as you can without keyword stuffing.
+You have some indirect influence over the product reviews and ratings in the sense that you control product quality, which influences reviews and ratings.
 However, because these rely on customers to provide feedback, you cannot directly influence them.

 Promote Your Amazon Dropshipping Listings

 Promoting your Amazon listings helps build brand awareness to expand your customer base.
 This is especially important in the early stages of your business when you’re just getting started.

 Amazon has its own advertising platform where you bid on keywords and pay a certain cost per click every time someone clicks the sponsored ad.
 Set a budget and make adjustments according to your results.